The Ultimate Guide on How To Prioritize Work

 1. Define Your End Goal & Create Master Task List

-The first and foremost principle of prioritizing tasks, is to first define your goal and break it down into several smaller tasks.
+The first and foremost principle of prioritize work, is to first define your goal and break it down into several smaller tasks.
 This will ensure that your tasks are aligned with the end objective that you are trying to achieve.
-This will also help in taking up those tasks that are extremely important and need to be completed within a timeline.
+This will also help in taking up those tasks that are extremely important & need to be completed within a timeline.

 2. Identifying and Segregating Tasks

 After creating a To-Do list, the next step would be to identify which tasks are urgent.
 On your task management software dashboard, you will be able to see all your tasks & deadlines and the details that are associated with it.
 This should provide you a good understanding of which tasks need more time and attention.
 Industry veterans suggest using an Eisenhower matrix to quickly tackle this process.